-The Group's success depends on the Group's ability to protect its intellectual property, which currently includes over 980 unique patent families in various jurisdictions with more than 4,200 single national patents.
+The Group's success depends on the Group's ability to protect its intellectual property, which by the end of 2022 included over 1,302 unique patent families in various jurisdictions with more than 4,493 single national patents.

 The process of seeking patent protection is time-consuming and expensive and requires the publication of the relevant invention.
 The Group cannot be certain that patents will be issued as a result of its pending or future applications nor can the Group be certain that any issued patents would be sufficient in scope or strength to provide it with meaningful protection or commercial advantage, particularly in foreign countries where applicable laws may not sufficiently protect proprietary rights.
-Existing and future patents may be circumvented or challenged and declared invalid or unenforceable and may therefore not prevent unauthorized use, misappropriation or disclosure is difficult and despite the Group's efforts, unauthorized parties may or may attempt to copy or otherwise obtain and use the Group's proprietary technology, trade secrets, know-how or other proprietary information.
+Existing and future patents may be circumvented or challenged and declared invalid or unenforceable and may therefore not prevent unauthorized use, misappropriation or disclosure.
+Monitoring such unauthorized use, misappropriation or disclosure is difficult and despite the Group's efforts, unauthorized parties may or may attempt to copy or otherwise obtain and use the Group's proprietary technology, trade secrets, know-how or other proprietary information.